I love Christmas and history, so I'm sharing what I learn about Christmas and its customs as they've changed over the decades and centuries.

 "The Hoosier Kitchen Cabinet has dozens of exclusive features—all the finest and newest labor-saving devices.
 Come in and examine it." —Hoosier Kitchen Cabinet Ad (1924)

 Fire chiefs recommended that everyone light their trees with electrical lights instead of candles to lower the risk of accidental fires.

 Community Activities and Good Deeds

 Civic organizations and charities delivered food baskets to the poor in many communities.
-Groups like Rotary, the Lions Club, and the Salvation Army worked together to make sure shut-ins and families on hard times would have food.
+Groups like Rotary, the Lions Club, and the Salvation Army worked together to make sure shut-ins and families who had fallen on hard times would have food.

 Towns also held events for children a day or two before Christmas.
 In many communities, there would be a ceremonial lighting of the community Christmas tree and some entertainment.
 Santa Claus—or sometimes several Santas—handed out candy and nuts to hundreds of children.
 Women's clubs and other organizations helped organize and support these large events.

 In Europe, many countries had to rebuild after the war.
 Their economies and infrastructures suffered a lot of destruction.
 There were food shortages.
 Appeals in newspapers asked Americans to help out by donating money, clothing, and food.